Advanced Provisioner Device Settings

 - SRTP must be enabled if the device on the SmartPBX or Callflows is set to use Encrypted Voice/Encrypted RTP (See Voice Encryption).

-Transport Layer
+Transport layer

 - SRV/NAPTR - IP Telecom recommends using SRV/NAPTR because it uses dynamic records from DNS to determine where it needs to connect the phone to.
 During a failover, this setting allows for a quick and seamless transition of the SIP connection making sure that the endpoint stays connected.

 - UDP - uses the configured port or the default SIP port to connect to our servers.
-If your phone is behind a firewall that has limited settings for UDP timeouts, then you can configure the "Keep Alive Interval" setting under "Advanced" to a value that is less than the "UDP Keep Alive" timeout.
+If your phone is behind a firewall that has limited settings for UDP timeouts, then configure the "Keep Alive Interval" setting under "Advanced" to a value that is less than the "UDP Keep Alive" timeout.
 NOTE: This only applies to the SIP negotiations, so RTP (voice data) is still carried over UDP.

 - TLS - If you want to use Secure SIP Messaging then transport should be set to TLS.